open-telemetry/oteps/text/entities/0264-resource-and-entities.md

     OTEL_DETECTOR -.
 Detects .-> SERVICE{{service}}
 ```

-Here, there is a services running on the Google Compute Engine.
+Here, there is a service running on Google Compute Engine.
 The user
 has configured a Google Cloud specific set of entity detectors.
 Both the
 built in OpenTelemetry detection and the configured Google Cloud detection
 discover a `host` entity.